justindressel/website-hugo/content/research/topics/qi.md

 reading_time: false
 share: false
 profile: false
-image:
-  focal_point: "top"
-  caption: Superconducting transmon quantum bits are measured via their dispersive interaction with a neighboring microwave resonator.
-The interaction produces a state-dependent phase shift of a continuous microwave field, which can be detected as a continuous but noisy voltage signal using a homodyne measurement of the reflected microwave field.
-This continuous noisy voltage produces stochastic quantum trajectories, which have rich statistics {{% staticref "papers/arxiv.1403.4992v1.pdf" "newtab" %}}Nature **511**, 570 (2014){{% /staticref %}}.

 ---

 ## Quantum Computing with Superconducting Qubits

+{{<figure src=RabiTrajectories.jpg" numbered="false" caption="Superconducting transmon quantum bits are measured via their dispersive interaction with a neighboring microwave resonator.
+The interaction produces a state-dependent phase shift of a continuous microwave field, which can be detected as a continuous but noisy voltage signal using a homodyne measurement of the reflected microwave field.
+This continuous noisy voltage produces stochastic quantum trajectories, which have rich statistics. {{% staticref "papers/arxiv.1403.4992v1.pdf" "newtab" %}}Nature **511**, 570 (2014){{% /staticref %}}" >}}

 - **Continuous qubit trajectories**
   In circuit QED we infer the state of a quantum bit (<i>qubit</i>) by making a quadrature measurement on an interacting microwave resonator field.
 Achieving high-fidelity state-tracking from the collected noisy quadrature signal is a necessary prerequisite for more sophisticated quantum information tasks.